nielskee/draft-articles/TechnicalHiringPart2.md

 > the light is."

 Just because there's light to see by, it doesn't mean you're looking in the right place.
-These tools measure what can be measured, not necessarily what's important.
+These tools measure what can be measured, but not necessarily what's important.
 Here's where we really want to look, at the things that have the biggest bearing on whether your code turns out to be an asset or a liability for your organisation: